waimea-igdaikee/200-dtd-assessment/docs/design.md

 - Contrast validation
 - Alt text on images, and correct form labels

 ### Review of Functionality

 Replace this text with brief notes showing how the implication was addressed in the final outcome.
 Accompany the notes with screenshots / other media to illustrate specific features.

 To make the website work as intended and expected from the points of view of both my mum and the public, I got lots of feedback from both parties.
-Throughout the iterative process there were many things that
+Throughout the iterative process there were many things identified that weren't logical or expected, for example:
+- The header not being a link
+- Dates using the ISO format instead of the standard date format used in NZ
+-

 ### Review of Usability

 I designed this website to be as easy to use as possible, and the main way of doing this was obeying Nielsen's usability heuristics:
 - Consistency and Standards: People expect the site to act like most other websites, and as such I've followed the expected conventions, such as having the header be a link to the main page of the website:
-- Error prevention: Users can be irational - this could include trying to input date that don't exist, forgetting to include a name, accidentally deleting an important booking, etc. I have added multiple forms of error prevention to counter this - on the public booking creation page, I have made sure that
+- Error prevention: Users can be irrational - this could include trying to input date that don't exist, forgetting to include a name, accidentally deleting an important booking, etc. I have added multiple forms of error prevention to counter this - on the public booking creation page, I have made sure that incorrect types of data cannot be entered - for example, the user cannot 'Dave' in the booking date field.
+On the admin side, I have added confirmation for when my Mum tries to delete a booking, ensuring she doesn't accidentally delete anything important.
+- Aesthetic and Minimalist Design: As written in review of accessibility (above), the website has an aesthetically pleasing, minimalist design.
+Aside from the benefits of a good looking design (above), by having a minimalistic interface I have ensured that only relevant information is displayed, giving both the public and my mum an easier time navigating - especially if they aren't tech-savvy.
+This can be seen in the video.
+- Help and Documentation: By having a very simple design, feedback from the public determined that I don't need and help menu - everything is logical, even for someone that has very poor computer skills.

 ### Review of Privacy

 To ensure the privacy of my Mum's clients, I have implemented an admin panel that is locked behind both a username and password that only my mum knows:

 ![password protection](images/password.png)

+This is enough security to not be in breach of the NZ Privacy Act 1993.
+The only data that is collected is what the user submits, so no privacy statement is required.